BeeHiveCyberSecurity/CloudflareVanityPages/README.md

 - Font selection
 - Page background coloring

+These pages come designed by us, for us, so seek out our pieces of color, URL's, and verbage to know what you need to change.
+For example, "Back to BeeHive" should be "Back to yourbusinessname", with the URL being yourbusinesswebsite.com

 Once you have customized a template page within your own repo to your organization's brand needs, you'll set it on Cloudflare's end.

 When you set a "Custom Page" on Cloudflare, Cloudflare pulls inline the HTML, CSS, and JS of the page you provide - as long as all required items return `200 **OK**` on page-set.